It’s nighttime. You want to eat a plate of cheese and grab a glass of wine, but is that the best thing to do?

 Dr. Dasgupta understands that sleep does not happen easily for all individuals and sometimes we need to work at getting a good night’s rest.
 Try to develop a consistent ritual before bedtime.
 This will tell your body and mind that it is time to relax.
-Some ideas to transition from wakefulness into sleep are taking a warm bath or shower, reading a book, or listening to soothing music.
+Some ideas to transition from wakefulness into sleep are taking a warm bath or shower, reading a book or listening to soothing music.

 4. Avoid bright lights

 Try to avoid the TV, cell phones and computers as part of your bedtime ritual.
-The light emitted by these devices can cause insomnia by preventing the release of a natural sleep hormone in your body call melatonin.
+The light emitted by these devices can cause insomnia by preventing the release of a natural sleep hormone in your body called melatonin.
 Create a room that’s cool, quiet and dark.

 5. Buy new pillows